 Shauna: Well, and it teaches the kids to be looking for that person.

-Jim: Yeah.
-I think that’s so good.
-Let’s end with that recurring dream you’ve had about evangelism.
-Now, people are going, “What?
-What?
-What?”
+Jim: Let’s end with that recurring dream you’ve had about evangelism.
+Now, people are going “What, what, what?”

 Jim: Yeah.
-I mean, the Lord’s been very effective working in dreams in your life.
+I mean the Lord’s been very effective working and dreams in your life.
 Describe what you see in that dream.
 And what does that teach us about sharing Jesus with others?

-Jim: And, Shauna, some people feel that is a burden.
-But what people need to realize – I think, on average, it’s, like, 11 touches that a person receives before they make a commitment to Christ.
-So you might be touch No. 1…
+Jim: And Shauna, some people feel that is a burden, but what people need to realize, I think on average, it’s like 11 touches that a person receives before they make a commitment to Christ.
+So you might be touch number one-

 Shauna: You don’t know.

-Jim: But the idea of planting, watering and reaping is the concept of God’s harvest.
+Jim: … the idea of planting, watering and reaping is the concept of God’s harvest.